philipmorrisintl/GOBench/README.md

         'BF' for for brute force
         'CMA' for Cov. matrix adaptation evolution strategy 'CMA-R' for Cov. matrix adaptation evolution strategy restart version.
-        If not provided, all of these methods are benchmarked.
+        If not provided, all of these methods are benchmarked, this requires a longer running time.

  --multidim
         If this option is given, `Ackley01`, `Exponential`, `Rastrigin`,